 BROKEN FEMUR -

-8 years ago, I was in a life threatening snowboard accident, braking the head off my left femur, spiral fracturing the shaft, and ripping the muscles off the bone.
+8 years ago, I was in a life threatening snowboard accident, breaking the head off my left femur, spiral fracturing the shaft, and ripping the muscles off the bone.
 I woke to a 14” TI rod pinned into my hip and running down the center of my leg.
 I was lucky to be alive, but told I would never run, hike, climb, snowboard again.
 I would have a cane the rest of my life.
 I am no stranger to obstacles and this was no different.
 After 2 years of pain, intensive physical therapy, Titanium allergy (yep ,turns out I am allergic to titanium), surgeries, and sacrifice: I hiked to Everest Base Camp.

 I did not stop there.
 I resolved to climb the Seven Summits.